nestordemeure/breviarium/data/english.md

 You will recognize one raised from poverty if he starts to complain about food and clothing, for the poor, when elevated, especially desire such things above the nobility.

-Those devoted to wine and Venus rarely keep secrets, because they are slaves to their mistress; the former are carried away by inconsiderate speech.
+Those devoted to wine and Venus rarely keep secrets.
+The later are slaves to their mistress; the former are carried away to inconsiderate speech when inebriated.

 You will catch out a braggart and boaster in this way: while he is enumerating his journeys, travels, military service, exploits, how many years he spent in this or that place - then add up the total of all the years; on another occasion ask him what year he began this, what year he finished.
 How many years his life spans - a great inconsistency will be evident.
 Also ask if he knows how many towers that famous city has, or that most celebrated fortress (make up a name) - or congratulate him, as if knowing everything, that he escaped this or that danger.